kodecocodes/i9t/contacts/contacts.markdown

 The contact picker's `predicateForEnablingContacts` let you decide which contacts can be selected.
 In this case, you want to restrict the list of contacts to those with email addresses.

-Build and run your app again; press the Add button and you'll see that any contacts without email addresses are greyed out:
+Build and run your app again; press the Add button and you'll see that any contacts without email addresses are grayed out:

 ![iphone](/images/12-GrayedOutContacts.png)

-Now that you can create friends from your contacts, it's only natural to want to create contacts from your friends! :] When the user slides left on a table view cell, you'll show a "Create Contact" action to add a friend to the user's contact store.
+Now that you can create friends from your contacts, it's only natural to want to create contacts from your friends!
+Jump right on to the next section to discover how!

 ## Saving friends to the user's contacts

+When the user slides left on a table view cell, you'll show a "Create Contact" action to add a friend to the user's contact store.

 Add the following code inside the table view delegate extension you added to **FriendsViewController.swift**: